home | index | units | counting | geometry | algebra | trigonometry & functions | calculus

 Answer : 1/3 ( e2 + 2 cos (Ö3) / e ) = 2.423641733185364535425...

-This is a special case (for z = 2, k = 3, an = 1/n! ) of the following problem:
+That's a special case (for z = 2, k = 3, an = 1/n! ) of this problem:

 For an integer k and a known series f (z) = ån az n , find the value of: